NuGet/docs.microsoft.com-nuget/docs/reference/nuget-config-file.md

 </packageSources>
 ```

+> [!WARNING]
+> When adding multiple package sources, be careful not to introduce a [dependency confusion attack](https://aka.ms/pkg-sec-wp).

 > [!Tip]
 > When `<clear />` is present for a given node, NuGet ignores previously defined configuration values for that node.
 [Read more about how settings are applied](../consume-packages/configuring-nuget-behavior.md#how-settings-are-applied).